Fun times in Nebraska and returning home

 This article almost missed an essential part of my life, my relationship with Mackenzie.
 My friendship with my niece continues to grow every time I see her.
 Honestly, I never knew I could love a tiny human so much.
 She loves to invite me, and others, into her world.
 She loves to come up with an outstretched hand, meaning give me your finger, I want you to come into my world.

-On this trip was the first time I watched both girls, Abby, the Newfie, and Mackenzie, all by myself.
-Everything went well; no one got hurt and not too many tears (from either of us).
+This trip was the first time I watched both girls, Abby, the Newfie, and Mackenzie, all by myself.
+Everything went well; no one got hurt, and not too many tears (from either of us).

 Mackenzie’s curiosity about the exhibits adds to our enjoyment of the Omaha Zoo.
-Every visit, she becomes more engaged, not only with the animals but with her interaction with us.
-Her little pointer finger is busy, while as she tries to share with you what she as seeing or conforming, she understands what you see.
+Every visit, she becomes more engaged, not only with the animals but with her with us.
+Her little pointer finger is busy while as she tries to share what she sees or conform, she sees what you want her to see.
 Here too, when she is allowed to walk around, she will pull you into her world and shows you what she thinks you should see.
 I think she is learning how to wrap her favorite uncle around her finger.

-When she was younger (not that she is that old now), she fell in love with the story of Kunt, a polar bear from the Berlin Zoo.
+When she was younger (not that she is that old now), she fell in love with Kunt’s story, a polar bear from the Berlin Zoo.
 So now for her, she calls all polar bears Knut.
 The Omaha Zoo does not have “Knuts,” but it does have a gift with small stuff polar bears and other critters, easily purchased by Uncles.

 While we were in the gift shop, my sister pointed out the little guys, and I thought it would be a great idea to show Mackenzie the cute plush feller.
-When I put him in her stroller, the joy and happiness she had would soften the hardest heart.
-So, this meant someone’s debit card was about to make an appearance at the register, and my sister did contribute, she let me use her Zoo Membership Card to get 5% off.
+When I put him in her stroller, she had the joy, and happiness would soften the most hardened heart.
+So, this meant someone’s debit card was about to make an appearance at the register, and my sister did contribute; she let me use her Zoo Membership Card to get 5% off.